Last updated on 2026-03-12

 - Hands-on learning through over 500 hours of unpaid field experience arranged by the program's work-integrated learning officer.

-- Optional co-operative education opportunities that allow students to gain paid work experience in their field.
+- Optional co-operative education opportunities for paid work terms in the field.

 Featured Experiences

-The program offers a variety of unique experiences that enhance learning and professional development:
+The Occupational Therapist Assistant & Physiotherapist Assistant program offers a variety of unique experiences that enhance learning and professional development:

-- Over 500 hours of unpaid field experience in diverse health care settings.
+- Over 500 hours of unpaid field experience in leading healthcare facilities.

-- Access to state-of-the-art facilities, including specialized labs for OTA & PTA practice.
+- Access to state-of-the-art facilities, including specialized labs for practical skills training.

 Career Options